Home › Submission Guidelines

 - Samples for detection (bacterial culture, virus isolation, or PCR) of the pathogen should be fresh (refrigerated).
-Fresh tissue samples should be sufficiently large to allow culture; fist-sized sections of tissues such as lung or liver are appropriate.
-They may be placed seperately in Ziploc® or Whirl-pak® bags.
-These samples should not be fixed in formalin.
-Samples intended for culture to recover isolates for autogenous bacterin production should be fresh, i.e., not fixed in formalin.
+Fresh tissue samples should be sufficiently large to allow culture; do not cut loops of intestines open.
+They may be placed separately in Ziploc® or Whirl-pak® bags.

-- Formalin-fixed samples should be kept seperate from fresh samples.
+- Formalin-fixed samples should be kept separate from fresh samples.